Skip to main content

 4) Stakeholders and developers work closely every day, collaborating and communicating with each other regularly.

 5) All stakeholders and team members stay motivated to achieve the best project results.
-Teams are given the tools, support, and trust they need to accomplish project goals.
+Teams are equipped with the necessary tools, support, and trust to achieve their project goals.

 6) Face-to-face meetings are considered the most efficient and effective way to ensure project success.